mikenguyen13/data_analysis/_book/21-quasi-experimental.md

 -   [@guo2020]: payment disclosure laws effect on physician prescription behavior using Timing of the Massachusetts open payment law as the exogenous shock
 -   [@wang2019]: mobile hailing technology adoption on drivers' hourly earnings

+Notes

-Synthetic control method (SCM) is a generalization of the [Difference-In-Differences] model
+-   Synthetic control method (SCM) is a generalization of the [Difference-in-differences] model

+-   For a review of the method, see [@abadie2021a]

-SCMs can also be used under the Bayesian framework where we do not have to impose any restrictive priori [@kim2020]
+-   SCMs can also be used under the Bayesian framework where we do not have to impose any restrictive priori [@kim2020]

-Different from [Matching Methods] because SCMs match on the pre-treatment outcomes in each period while [Matching Methods] match on the number of covariates.
+-   Different from [Matching Methods] because SCMs match on the pre-treatment outcomes in each period while [Matching Methods] match on the number of covariates.

+-   A data driven procedure to construct more comparable control groups (i.e., black box).

+-   To do causal inference with control and treatment group using [Matching Methods], you typically have to have similar covariates in the control and the treated groups.
+However, if you don't methods like [Propensity Scores] and DID can perform rather poorly (i.e., large bias).

-Advantages over [Difference-In-Differences]
+Advantages over [Difference-in-differences]

 1. Maximization of the observable similarity between control and treatment (maybe also unobservables)
 2. Can also be used in cases where no untreated case with similar on matching dimensions with treated cases
 3. Objective selection of controls.

-A data driven procedure to construct more comparable control groups (i.e., black box).

-To do causal inference with control and treatment group using [Matching Methods], you typically have to have similar covariates in the control and the treated groups.
-However, if you don't methods like [Propensity Scores] and DID can perform rather poorly (i.e., large bias).

-SCM is recommended when

-1. Social events to evaluate large-scale program or policy
-2. Only one treated case with several control candidates.
+Advantages over linear regression

+-   Regression weights for the estimator will be outside of [0,1] (because regression allows extrapolation), and it will not be sparse (i.e., can be less than 0).

+-   No extrapalation under SCMs

+-   Explicitly state the fit (i.e., the weight)

+-   Can be estimated without the post-treatment outcomes for the control group (can't p-hack)

 Advantages: